How can I help you?

-This section explains how to integrate the Syncfusion Blazor Toolbar component into a Blazor WebAssembly App using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Blazor Toolbar component into a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 dotnet new blazorwasm -o BlazorApp